 Shortlisting

-The shared ownership scheme is becoming increasingly popular.
-We are often oversubscribed with applications for developments, so we set clear parameters so that the process is fair for all.
-Shared ownership properties are sold on a first come first served basis.
-On developments where there is a large volume of applicants, there will be a cut-off date for applications for the development.
+Shared ownership properties are sold on a first come first served basis, on developments where there is a large volume of applicants, there will be a closing date for when we will stop inviting applications for the development.
 Applications will then be processed and reviewed in order of the date that we received a completed application and a complete financial assessment for each applicant.

 Offer Letter